helina42/Portfolio/README.md

 -Set up a linter for HTML and CSS and make sure that any files that are not relevant are ignored by git.<br>
 -Add descriptive README file to your project - please use this template but remember to customize it to your project.<br>
 -Add 3 files (each one in a separate commit):<br>
-        -A .html file that includes a header with the text "Hello Microverse!".
-Use h1 tag for that.<br>
-        -A .css file that includes one class with styles for your header (make it in your favorite color).<br>
+        -A .html file.<br>
+        -A .css file..<br>
 -Make sure that the last file is actually ignored by git and is not present in your GitHub repository.<br>
--Open a pull request<br>
--Set up a new repository and prepare it for development using best practices (e.g. linters).
--Build the first 2 sections of the mobile website using the template you chose in the previous step.
+-Build mobile and desktop website using the template from figma.
--In order to lay out the elements on the page you should use flexbox in all 2 sections.
--Only use HTML & CSS (no JavaScript needed)
--Your website should look exactly like the design (e.g. font, colors, images, text, margins) using the templates in Figma.
--Implement the button interactions (i.e. hover, etc.).
--he website should be responsive, following these breakpoints:
+-The website should be responsive, following these breakpoints:
   -Minimum mobile screen size should be 375px
   -Minimum desktop screen size should be 768px
--Use responsive values in your CSS rules, like percentages (i.e. width: 80%), instead of pixels -Contact form to portfolio is added.
--Design for Desktop portfolio is added.
+-Use responsive values in your CSS rules, like percentages (i.e. width: 80%), instead of pixels -Design for Desktop portfolio is added.